Valid for versions 82 through the latest version

 To create an additional Web Disk account, perform the following steps:

-- Enter the desired account information in the available text boxes.
+Enter the desired username in the Username text box.

 Some web hosts require a minimum password strength.
 A green password Strength meter indicates that the password is equal to or greater than the required password strength.Warning: